 To begin: In the early 1980s Dr. Christopher Atkins was the Resident Rheumatologist in the Nanaimo Regional General Hospital, out of which he served patients in Nanaimo, Comox, Campbell River, and Port Alberni, the traditional territories of the Nuu-chan-ulth

-In Port Alberni, working in the Ahousaht community, Atkins was alarmed to by the exceptionally high prevalence of various forms of rheumatic diseases (including rheumatoid arthritis, connective tissue disease, and lupus, amongst others) that he found in Nuu-chah-nulth family groupings.
-Atkins estimated that two thirds of the Nuu-chah-nulth people (roughly 66%) suffered from rheumatic diseases, compared to 1% in European populations.
+In Port Alberni, working in the Ahousaht community, Atkins was alarmed by the exceptionally high prevalence of various forms of rheumatic diseases (including rheumatoid arthritis, connective tissue disease, and lupus, amongst others) that he found in Nuu-chah-nulth family groupings.
+Atkins estimated that two-thirds of the Nuu-chah-nulth people (roughly 66%) suffered from rheumatic diseases, compared to 1% in European populations.

-With the aim of establishing a genetic determinant of rheumatoid diseases, which might in turn lead to a cure or improved treatment for patients, Atkins approached the BC Ministry of Health to develop a study.
+To establish a genetic determinant of rheumatoid diseases, which might lead to a cure or improved treatment for patients, Atkins approached the BC Ministry of Health to develop a study.

-Through the Ministry, Atkins was put in contact with UBC researcher Dr. Richard (Ryk) Ward, an up and coming geneticist known for his work in anthropological genetics and research in South America, Africa, the Caribbean, and the Pacific Islands.
+Through the Ministry, Atkins was contacted by UBC researcher Dr. Richard (Ryk) Ward, an up-and-coming geneticist known for his work in anthropological genetics and research in South America, Africa, the Caribbean, and the Pacific Islands.

 With Atkins’ data as grounds for further research, Ward applied for, and received, $330,000 from Health Canada, and with a team of doctors, nurses, and UBC Medical students, he commenced what was, at the time, the largest-ever genetic study of an Indigenous community in Canada.
-Ward and his team setup clinics in Nuu-chah-nulth communities across the island, collecting more than 800 blood samples and nearly 2,000 interviews, which were recorded and stored in his UBC lab.
+Ward and his team set up clinics in Nuu-chah-nulth communities across the island, collecting more than 800 blood samples and nearly 2,000 interviews recorded and stored in his UBC lab.

-The Nuu-chah-nulth people who volunteered their blood, did so with hope that Ward and his team could provide relief.
+The Nuu-chah-nulth people who volunteered their blood hoped that Ward and his team could provide relief.
 “I gave my blood, and gave permission to take my children’s blood because they said this study would help us out” (Katherine Frank in conversation with David Wiwchar in 2000).

-Ward’s particular consent form dealt specifically with rheumatoid diseases, stating that the blood would be studied in order to determine, “if heredity factors are important in this problem.”
+Ward’s consent form dealt specifically with rheumatoid diseases, stating that the blood would be studied to determine, “if heredity factors are important in this problem.”

-However, after four years of research and field work, his study abruptly ended.
-Ward left his position at UBC to take up a job at the University of Utah, and left his findings on rheumatoid arthritis with the Nuu-chah-nulth unpublished and without a presentation of results to the community.
-In his final report to the National Health Research Development Program he wrote “We were unable to make a satisfactory diagnosis.”
+However, his study abruptly ended after four years of research and fieldwork.
+Ward left his position at UBC to take up a job at the University of Utah and left his findings on rheumatoid arthritis with the Nuu-chah-nulth unpublished and without presenting results to the community.
+In his final report to the National Health Research Development Program, he wrote “We were unable to make a satisfactory diagnosis.”

 Without consent from the donors, or even knowledge of how their data was being studied, Nuu-Chah-nulth blood, travelled around the world.
 The Ha-Silth-Sa reported that

-some or all of the blood has traveled from the west coast of Vancouver Island to the labs at U.B.C., the University of Alberta in Edmonton, The University of Western Washington in Seattle, the University of Utah in Salt Lake City, and the University of Oxford in England, to name only a few.
-Data from those blood samples are frequently borrowed by researchers from GenBank in Maryland, and incorporated in studies around the world.
+some or all of the blood has travelled from the west coast of Vancouver Island to the labs at U.B.C., the University of Alberta in Edmonton, The University of Western Washington in Seattle, the University of Utah in Salt Lake City, and the University of Oxford in England, to name only a few.
+Data from those blood samples are frequently borrowed by researchers from GenBank in Maryland, and incorporated in studies worldwide.